mozilla/anodejsholidayseason/localization/localization_part_2.md

 As a result, it has many existing tools and those at the lowest levels are sometimes old *crotchety* tools.

 ### Gettext
-GNU Gettext is a toolchain that allows you to localize copy and other strings from webapps or native apps.
+GNU Gettext is a toolchain that allows you to localize text from webapps or native apps.
 These are called strings (after the C name for ... strings).
-When you write your Node.js code and templates, you put English strings<sup>[1]</sup> in like normal, but you wrap them in a functional call to `gettext`.
+When you write your Node.js code and templates, you put English strings in like normal, but you wrap them in a function call to `gettext`.

 Wrapping with `gettext` does a few different things for you:
 * As a build step, you can extract all the strings into a string catalog